dmerejkowsky/blog/content/post/0098-the-virtue-of-incremental-development.md

 # Naming a new function

-The students understood there was a three-parameters function hiding behind the name.
+The students understood there was a three-parameters function waiting to be written.
 So we went to the drawing board and after a while we decided to have a function called `convert(value, unit_in, unit_out)`.

 Note that we did *not* make any assumption about the *body* of the function.
 We just wanted to see how `main()` could become more generic, and we were still allowed to hard-code parts of the code:

 ```python
 def convert(value, unit_in, unit_out):